egor-demidov/libgran/Writerside/topics/Example-simulation.md

 In this part of the tutorial, we will install the dependencies for in your cmake-based project.
 The dependencies are libgran, libeigen, and libtimestep.

-1. If not done already, initialize a git repository in your project root.
+1. If not done so already, initialize a git repository in your project root.
 Execute the following command:

    ```bash
     git init
    ```

-2. The dependencies will be installed as git sub-modules in the `deps` directory.
+2. The dependencies will be installed as git submodules in the `deps` directory.
 Execute the following commands:

    ```bash
     git submodule add https://gitlab.com/libeigen/eigen.git deps/eigen